rfigurelli/Collective-Prompts/Collective_Prompts_White_Paper_v1_0.md

 ## 1. Introduction

 The current paradigm of prompt usage in LLM systems is predominantly single-threaded and stateless.
 A user writes a prompt, sends it to the model, and receives a response.
-If the response is insufficient, the user must manually revise the prompt, often with limited support, and repeat the process.
+If the response is insufficient, the user must manually revise the prompt, often with limited support, and repeat the process [5].
 This method is inefficient, non-collaborative, and prone to local biases.

-Meanwhile, complex cognitive tasks—such as legal writing, policy analysis, or scientific exploration—demand not only iteration, but diverse perspectives, dynamic validation, and structured refinement.
+Meanwhile, complex cognitive tasks—such as legal writing, policy analysis, or scientific exploration—demand not only iteration, but diverse perspectives, dynamic validation, and structured refinement [3].
 These characteristics are core to how human teams solve problems collectively.
 Collective Prompts brings this model to AI-powered interactions.

 ---